damien-balls/hour-of-code-presentation/README.md

 #readme probrably isnt required but if want can leave a note

-#discord is the youtube downloader, face is the face detector, might add more later
+#face is the face detector, might add more later
+#just copied opencv library for this.
+#python part is the only part i actually made